 - If branding is needed, the Wiley wordmark should appear in the lower right

-- Wiley Exchanges prefers “documentary-style” photography—images that feel natural and vibrant, and fall broadly into one of three categories: people, environmental, or studio‐shot.
+- The Wiley Network prefers “documentary-style” photography—images that feel natural and vibrant, and fall broadly into one of three categories: people, environmental, or studio‐shot.

 - The file format should be .jpg, .png, or .gif.